andybergon/java-interview-challenge/README.md

 The project is gradle based but a gradle project does not need to be submitted.
 Feel free to copy the relevant classes to your own project.

-Remember you do not need to repeat the numbers the amound of times the button is pressed (for example the letter c should output 2 not 222)
+Remember you do not need to repeat the numbers the number of times the button is pressed (for example the letter c should output 2 not 222)

 ####Submission
 If possible please open a pull request against this repo to submit.
 Submissions via email also accepted.